On the derived Tate curve and global smooth Tate $K$-theory: Equivariant and global Tate K -theory

+\begin{remark} Compared to \Cref{functorialityoftwoglobal}, in this case, we first construct a global spectrum for the family of \emph{finite} abelian groups, which we then extend to all finite groups as in \Cref{extend_from_ab}.
 While one could extend the fin-global spectra $\Gamma_{\temp}(\b)$ to all compact Lie groups, we are not sure if the values of this extension on compact Lie groups are very natural objects to consider and so we prefer to restrict tempered cohomology to finite isotropy.
 Let us note however that $\gKU$ is even extended from \emph{finite cyclic groups}, so in this case, the result is a posteriori quite reasonable. \end{remark}

-Once again the functoriality above is immediate from the functoriality of tempered local systems and \cite[Pr.12.8]{gepner2024global2ringsgenuinerefinements}.

 \begin{warn} By definition any oriented geometric abelian $\s$-stack $\G$ restricts to a $\mathbf{P}$-divisible group $\G[\P^\infty]$.
 In particular, we should compare the fin-global ring $\Ga_{\temp}\G[\P^\infty]$ with the restriction of $\Ga_{\gl}\G$ to a fin-global ring.
 The main theorems of \cite{elltempcomp} state that the underlying fin-globally equivariant cohomology theories $\Ell_{\G/\s}$ and $\Ga\Temp_{\G[\P^\infty]/\s}$ agree.
 However, this does \textbf{not} immediately imply that the global refinements of \Cref{functorialityoftwoglobal} necessary agree.
-Indeed, in the language of \cite{gepner2024global2ringsgenuinerefinements}, it is easy to construct a comparison between na\"{i}ve global $2$-rings using the results of \cite{elltempcomp}, but the two associated genuine global $2$-rings are not genuine with respect to the same global family.
-This means that the conjecture of \cite[Con.0.1]{elltempcomp} remains open, although we expect it to be true.
+Indeed, to phrase this in the language of \cite{gepner2024global2ringsgenuinerefinements}, it is easy to construct a comparison between na\"{i}ve global $2$-rings using the results of \cite{elltempcomp}, but the two associated genuine global $2$-rings are not genuine with respect to the same global family.
+This means that the conjecture of \cite[Con.0.1]{elltempcomp} remains open, although we expect it to be true. \end{warn}